AbstractEndeavors/abstract-ai/README.md

 - Handles documents split into multiple chunks (e.g., 14 chunks result in at least 14 API queries), with real-time adaptive query decisions.

 ### Instruction Set
-- `bot_notation`: Enables contextual annotations for data chunks between queries.
+- `bot_notation`: allows the module to create notes about the current data chunk to be recieved upon the next query, this is such that they can keep context, and understand why the previous selections were made.
 - `additional_response`: Allows repeated query execution until a specified condition is met, bypassing token limitations.
-- `select_chunks`: Facilitates review and comparison of data chunks as necessary.
+- `select_chunks`: allows the module to review either the previous or next chunk of data alongside the current or by itself, if needed, the loop will essentially impliment additional_response for this.
-- `token_size_adjustment`: Permits real-time adjustment of data chunk sizes.
+- `token_size_adjustment`: allows the module to adjust the size of the chunks being sent, this is a neat feature because they do get finicky about this and it can be used in combination with any of the above.
 - `abort`: Authorizes termination of the query loop to conserve resources.
 - `suggestions`: Provides a system for leaving future improvement notes.